 Breaking down the CSDDD: What it means for business and how to get started

-In this blog, we break down the EU’s CSDDD—what it is, who it impacts, and how businesses can prepare.
+We break down the EU’s CSDDD – what it is, who it impacts, and how businesses can prepare.

 What is the CSDDD?